Wondering how much caffeine is in Coke Zero compared to other sodas?

 Nestle’s Milo, on the other hand, has about 4 milligrams of caffeine (8-ounce or 237 ml serving).

-Some restaurants’ coffee-based beverages carry a bit more caffeine than instant decaf but are still lower than Coke Zero.
+Some restaurants’ coffee-based beverages contain slightly more caffeine than instant decaf but are still lower in caffeine than Coke Zero.
 All caffeine content figures are for 8-ounce servings.

 Fast food coffee